ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Example

 `SteamVR_Unity_Toolkit/Examples/038_CameraRig_DashTeleport` shows how to turn off the mesh renderers of objects that are in the way during the dash.

 ---

+## Tag Or Script Policy List (VRTK_TagOrScriptPolicyList)

+### Overview

+The Tag Or Script Policy List allows to create a list of either tag names or script names that can be checked against to see if another operation is permitted.

+A number of other scripts can use a Tag Or Script Policy List to determine if an operation is permitted based on whether a game object has a tag applied or a script component on it.

+For example, the Teleporter scripts can ignore game object targets as a teleport location if the game object contains a tag that is in the identifiers list and the policy is set to ignore.

+Or the teleporter can only allow teleport to targets that contain a tag that is in the identifiers list and the policy is set to include.

+Add the Tag Or Script Policy List script to a game object (preferably the same component utilising the list) and then configure the list accordingly.

+Then in the component that has a Tag Or Script Policy List paramter (e.g. BasicTeleporter has `Target Tag Or Script List Policy`) simply select the list that has been created and defined.

+### Inspector Parameters

+ * **Operation:** The operation to apply on the list of identifiers.
+ * **Check Type:** The element type on the game object to check against.

+### Class Variables

+ * `public enum OperationTypes` - The operation to apply on the list of identifiers.
+  * `Ignore` - Will ignore any game objects that contain either a tag or script component that is included in the identifiers list.
+  * `Include` - Will only include game objects that contain either a tag or script component that is included in the identifiers list.
+ * `public enum CheckTypes` - The types of element that can be checked against.
+  * `Tag` - The tag applied to the game object.
+  * `Script` - A script component added to the game object.
+  * `Tag_Or_Script` - Either a tag applied to the game object or a script component added to the game object.

+### Class Methods

+#### Find/1

+  > `public bool Find(GameObject obj)`

+  * Parameters
+   * `GameObject obj` - The game object to check if it has a tag or script that is listed in the identifiers list.
+  * Returns
+   * `bool` - If the operation is `Ignore` and the game object is matched by an identifier from the list then it returns true.
+If the operation is `Include` and the game object is not matched by an identifier from the list then it returns true.

+The Find method performs the set operation to determine if the given game object contains one of the identifiers on the set check type.
+For instance, if the Operation is `Ignore` and the Check Type is `Tag` then the Find method will attempt to see if the given game object has a tag that matches one of the identifiers.

+---